-Our corporate headquarters are located in New York City, New York, where we occupy facilities totaling approximately 113,000 square feet under a lease that expires in 2026.
+Our corporate headquarters is located in New York City, New York, where we occupy facilities totaling approximately 107,500 square feet under a lease that expires in 2025.
 We use these facilities for administration, finance, legal, human resources, information technology, sales and marketing, engineering, technology, production, and development.
-In addition to our corporate headquarters, we also lease other facilities in New York, California, Australia, Canada, India, Japan, Mexico and the United Kingdom.
+In addition to our corporate headquarters, we also lease other facilities in New York, California, Australia, Canada, India, Japan, Mexico and the U.K.

-We are evaluating our needs for office space due to our shift to a more flexible work model and our recent acquisition of Complex Networks.
-In light of these factors, we may determine to sublease certain of our offices.
+We are evaluating our needs for office space due to our shift to a more flexible work model and may determine to sublease certain of our offices.
 We believe that our facilities are adequate to meet our needs for the immediate future and that suitable additional space will be available to accommodate any expansion of our operations if needed in the future.